 The district promotes and supports high achievement with: technology, a Gifted Program, and differentiated professional development for our teaching staff.

 Our district’s curriculum and technology departments have worked jointly to enhance the infrastructure and integration of the district’s technology plans.
 TCN has upgraded its wireless routers, created dedicated and secure networks, and has become 1 to1 district wide.
 Kindergarten -2nd grade is 1 to 1 with iPads and 3rd -12th grade is 1 to1 with chromebooks.
 TCN is in transition for using a blended teaching approach and learning environment.
 Financial resources are being directed to being able to provide more blended (online and traditional print) resources that will provide our students with knowledge and skills to be successful as we continue into the 21st century.

-To improve academic achievement in our district and to be able to better serve all of our students, we have moved our schools from being Title I Targeted Assistance to Title I School-Wide in all three of our buildings.
+To improve academic achievement in our district and to be able to better serve all of our students, we are a Title 1 school.
 Title I funding is a federal grant that was originally intended to serve struggling students in poverty.
-However, as the program has evolved, and as part of our targeted assistance to school-wide transition, we can now drive all of our students (regardless of their socio-economic status) and provide professional development to our entire teaching staff.
+However, as the program has evolved, we can now drive all of our students (regardless of their socio-economic status) and provide professional development to our entire teaching staff.